warren-bank/mirror-XMail-mail-server/Readme.txt

 	A new SERVER.TAB variable has been added  "CustMapsList"  to enable the user to enter custom maps checking ( look at the section "SERVER.TAB variables" ).
 	Fixed a bug in "frozdel" CTRL command.
+Date 04-09-2001	1.0
+	Added wildcard matching in the domain part of ALIASES.TAB ( see ALIASES.TAB section ).
+	Changed the PSYNC scheduling behaviour to allow sync interval equal to zero ( disabled ) and let the file .psync-trigger to schedule syncs.
+	Solaris on Intel support added.
+	A new filter return code ( 98 ) has been added to give the ability to reject message without notify the sender.